makerdao/pymaker/README.md

 and `SplittingAuctionManager`, but they will be used in _DAI Stablecoin System_, not in _SAI Stablecoin System_.

-You can find the full documentation here: **TODO**.
+You can find the full documentation here: http://maker-py-docs.surge.sh.
 The documentation covers also examples and sample keepers provided.

 **Beware!** This is the first version of the APIs and they will definitely change and/or evolve in the future.